-At the Calverton Practice we endeavour to offer you the very best healthcare.
-Unfortunately, on occasion you may feel that we do not reach our usual high standards and this document sets out how to bring this to our attention.
+At the Calverton Practice our aim is to offer the very best standard of healthcare to all of our patients.
+Unfortunately, on occasion we realise we may not reach our usual high standards and this document sets out the procedure for patients, relatives and carers to bring this to our attention.
 It also describes the steps we will take to fully investigate your complaint and what you can do if you are not happy with the outcome of any investigation.

 The NHS Complaints Procedure

-The NHS Complaints process is designed to achieve fast and effective resolution for both patients and the organisation receiving the complaint.
+The NHS Complaints aims to achieve fast and effective resolution for both patients and the organisation receiving the complaint.
 It recognises that dealing with complaints locally is often the most immediate and responsive method of resolution.
 We would, therefore, be happy to offer you the opportunity to explain the reasons why you are unhappy with our service and to discuss what steps we can take together to achieve a resolution.
 We have an internal complaint handling process in place to ensure that any complaint we receive is dealt with efficiently, sensitively and fairly.
-Generally, the NHS would expect to receive a complaint within 12 months of the problem (or your awareness of it) occurring.
+The NHS would expect to receive a complaint within 12 months of the problem (or your awareness of it) occurring.
 However, we can use our discretion if circumstances have prevented you from making your complaint within this timescale.

 What if I’m not happy to talk to the Practice?

 If you feel that you do not wish to discuss your complaint directly with the Practice or if your complaint is about commissioned or more general NHS services, please contact NHS England.

 Telephone: 0300 311 2233 (Monday-Friday 8am-6pm excluding bank holidays)